 An individualized major is a self-designed, interdisciplinary major that offers you the opportunity to tailor a program of study to fit your particular set of interests.
 You are a candidate for an individualized major if you would like to combine courses from a variety of departments that share a common theme that is not currently addressed by an existing major .

-You must apply to the Individualized Major Program by preparing a formal proposal consisting of:
+You may apply to the Individualized Major Program by submitting:

-- A plan of study endorsed by three faculty members; and
+- A proposal endorsed by three faculty members

 - An unofficial transcript